Clainy10/STM32_GameRender_EngineGameObject/README.md

 -  Rendering algorithm could be optimized:
   - Only redraw moved objects
   - Handle object intersections more efficiently (`render.c`, `gameobject.c`)

-Contributions are welcome!
+- Update API for users to make more easy to create a game Contributions are welcome!
 Pull requests & ideas appreciated

 ---